Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 Kos doesn’t have quite the impressive cliffside rocky beaches like Rhodes, but it definitely has its share of beautiful and sandy beaches.
 Kos is known for being a lot more relaxed and peaceful than Rhodes.

-Pros And Cons Of Rhodes Over Kos
+Rhodes Pros And Cons

 A narrow cobblestone alley lined with historic stone buildings, intricate ironwork, and an arched entrance, evoking the charm of the Greek Islands like Kos and Rhodes, with a clear blue sky above.